2 Days in Ubud, Bali

 Ubud Accommodation

-B&B Homestay Griya Jungutan is a quaint and quiet bungalow-type inn with a cozy outdoor patio where the included breakfast is enjoyed overlooking a small pool.
-It is located down to a small river in a jungle-like setting.
+B&B Homestay Griya Jungutan is a quaint and quiet bungalow-type inn with a cozy outdoor patio.
+The included breakfast is enjoyed overlooking a small pool.
+The inn is located beside a small river in a jungle-like setting.

 Di is testing the pool at B&B Homestay Griya Jungutan in Ubud, Bali